SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### How to Use

-1. **Start Dictation**: Trigger the DictationAction from the IDE's action menu.
+1. **Start Dictation**: Trigger the VoiceToTextAction from the IDE's action menu.
 A status dialog appears indicating that dictation is active.
 2. **Dictate Your Code or Comments**: Speak clearly into your microphone.
 Your voice is captured, processed, and transcribed into text in real-time.